thirdweb-example/engine-express/README.md

 ## Demo

-You can try out our live [Speed Racer](placeholder) demo to see all parts working together, it is deployed on goerli.
+You can try out our live [Speed Racer](placeholder) demo to see all parts working together, it is deployed on arbitrum-sepolia.

 ## Setting up Engine